Blotch3D/Blotch3D/README.md

 Rotation

-The circular movement of each vertex of an object about the same axis.
+The circular movement of each vertex of a model about the same axis.

 Scale

-A change in the width, height, and/or depth of an object.
+A change in the width, height, and/or depth of a model.

 Shear (skew)

-A pulling of one side of an object in one direction, and the opposite side in the opposite direction, without rotation, such that the object is distorted rather than rotated.
+A pulling of one side of a model in one direction, and the opposite side in the opposite direction, without rotation, such that the model is distorted rather than rotated.
 A parallelogram is a rectangle that has experienced shear.
-If you apply another shear along an orthogonal axis of the first shear, you rotate the object.
+If you apply another shear along an orthogonal axis of the first shear, you rotate the model.

 Yaw